benshimonz/V1/README.md

 - Graph edges represent relationships between pairs of entities (e.g. 'owns', 'friend of').
 Usually all edges are directional.
 - Each vertex has a set of descriptive features called properties (AKA attributes) (e.g. 'First Name', 'Last Name' for a person)
 - Each edge has a set of properties as well
 - Each property has a name (string), a data type (e.g. string / integer), and a value (e.g. "weight": int = 450).
-Composite properties have are composed of a set of sub-properties - each has a name, a data type and a value (e.g. Name = {"First": string = "Brandon", "Last": string = "Stark"}
+Composite properties are composed of a set of sub-properties - each has a name, a data type and a value (e.g. Name = {"First": string = "Brandon", "Last": string = "Stark"}
 - Usually each vertex has a type (e.g. Person, Horse, Dragon), but in a schema-free graph - the type is just another property
 - Edges have types as well (e.g. 'owns', 'member of').
 Again - without schema - the type is just another property